ArthurSrz/portfolio/src/site/notes/Welcome to my Portfolio.md

 # Welcome to my Data Product Portfolio 👋

-It was designed to be the shop window of all the data products and prototypes I have been designing since I started my PhD about the usage of open data back.
-(PhD I defended in [2021](https://theses.fr/2021GRALG007))
+It was designed to be the shop window of all the data products and prototypes I have been designing since I started my PhD about the usage of open data back (and defended in [2021](https://theses.fr/2021GRALG007))

 This is a two-entry portfolio :
 * quick navigation of you only have a few minutes to check the products and prototypes